daterre/Cradle/Assets/Cradle/Documentation/Main.md

 ```
 [[visitGrandma = Visit your grandmother|grandma]]
 ```
 Now you can call `Story.DoLink("visitGrandma")` and it will work.
-As long as the writer keeps the name intact, changing the rest of the text will not affect scriping.
+As long as the writer keeps the name intact, changing the rest of the text will not affect scripting.

 Why not just use the target passage as the link's name, you ask?
 For two reasons: